DavidRandallPeters/UnrealEngine/UE4_025_3rdPerson-K_Pickups.md

 - For each mesh component, uncheck **Cast Shadow** in the **Lighting** section of the **Details** panel
 - Select the *root* scene component in the **Components** panel
 - Hit **Add Component** and search for **Point Light**
+> We're adding one of these because emissive materials don't actually emit light - they only look like they do
 - Adjust the colour of the **Pointlight** to match your emissive colour
 > You may wish to return to the *Material Editor* and copy the *Hex sRGB* value for an exact match
 - Consider reducing the Light's *Attenuation Radius* to something more like *500*